anlijuncn/HITmo/README.md

-# Harmonization for Brain imaging (HaBi)
+# Harmonization for Neuroimaging (HaNi)
-A Python package for harmonizing brain imaging data
+A Python package for harmonizing neuroimaging data